 Difference Between iSCSI and NFS

-iSCSI or Internet Small Computer System Interface is a block transport layer protocol that works mainly on a block-level protocol interface.
+iSCSI, or Internet Small Computer System Interface, is a block transport layer protocol that works mainly on a block-level protocol interface.
 Block protocol can also directly access the storage and control the data flow inwards or outwards through a protocol SCSI.
-The Source and Target data are kerborized as they are highly encrypted at the iSCSI Initiator (source) level and decrypted upon its arrival at the iSCSI Target (destination) level.
-The parallel accessing of data is not possible in the iSCSI interface as it allows the data to share between the two hops. iSCSI can be considered only when there is data transfer between LAN (Local Area Network) or WAN (Wide Area Network) as the data accessing is very fast.
+Kerberos highly encrypts the Source and Target data at the iSCSI Initiator (source) level and decrypts them once they reach the iSCSI Target (destination) level.
+When utilizing the iSCSI interface, sharing data between two hops in parallel is impossible. iSCSI is only appropriate for transferring data between a Local Area Network (LAN) or a Wide Area Network (WAN) because of its fast data access capability.

 Advantages of iSCSI